mukul-rathi/bolt/README.md

 ## Continuous Integration

 CircleCI builds the repo and lints it and checks it for formatting.
 It then runs the test suite, generates test coverage and sends the coverage report to Coveralls.io.
 Finally, it generates the documentation and deploys it to my website.

-CircleCI is _much_ faster than TravisCI for OCaml.